Here are 15+ feel-good ways to fit in more fitness by moving more during your day.

 If you’re a soccer mom (or a dance, swimming, or piano mom), try to fit in some steps and exercise during lessons or games.
 Rather than sitting on Pinterest in the parking lot or watching from the sidelines, walk around the field or building and get in some extra movement.
 You’ll be close enough to cheer and be supportive, but you’ll still fit in your exercise!

 Use a Fitness Tracker

-I have been using the Jawbone UP for about 3 months now, and I absolutely love it!
+I have been using the Fitbit Versa for a while now, and I absolutely love it!
 It has made me so much more aware of how little I move each day, and that subtle reminder encourages me to be more intentional about getting extra steps in wherever I can.
-(Note–the Amazon reviews on this particular tracker are pretty mixed, but I have had nothing but a good experience!)

 Try an App

 There are a slew of fitness apps available, from Charity Miles (where corporate sponsors give a few cents to charity each time you work out) to MyFitnessPal to Fit Radio (which creates kick-butt music playlists for your workout).
 If you’re looking for something really different, there’s Zombies, Run!, an app that puts you in the middle of a “zombie attack” story.
-There’s also Pact, which allows you to wager money on whether or not you’ll keep your fitness goals (pretty darned motivating), and there’s 7-Minute Workout from Johnson & Johnson, which provides great, short workouts you can fit in any time.
+And there’s 7-Minute Workout from Johnson & Johnson, which provides great, short workouts you can fit in at any time.

 Say Yes to Play